Chamique Holdsclaw: WNBA career

 In the 1999 WNBA draft, Holdsclaw was selected by the Washington Mystics 1st overall.
-After this selection, Holdsclaw gained the distinction of being the first, and only, female athlete to appear on the cover of SLAM magazine.
+After this selection, Holdsclaw gained the distinction of being the first female athlete to appear on the cover of SLAM magazine.
 Furthermore, Holdsclaw was pictured in a New York Knicks jersey, implying that perhaps she was good enough to play in the NBA.

 In her first season, she was named the Rookie of the Year, the first number one draft pick to win that honor.
 She was also a starter in the inaugural WNBA All-Star Game that same year.
 She averaged 16.9 points and 7.9 rebounds per game in her first season.
 The next year, Holdsclaw was named to the Olympic team, helping to lead them to a gold medal.

 During her subsequent seasons in the WNBA, Holdsclaw continued to improve her numbers.
 In 2002, despite missing several games with an ankle injury, Holdsclaw averaged a double-double per game with 19.9 points and 11.5 rebounds.
 By 2003, she was averaging 20.5 points and 10.9 rebounds per game.
 On July 24, 2004, however, she failed to show up for a game against Charlotte, played one more game in reserve and then did not play the rest of the season including the entire playoffs.

 On March 21, 2005, Holdsclaw was traded to the Los Angeles Sparks in exchange for DeLisha Milton-Jones.

 In May 2006, Holdsclaw took a sudden two-week leave from playing for the Sparks, but later clarified that this was due to the serious illnesses of her father and stepfather.
 As of late June, she was averaging 14.4 points per game and 7 rebounds per game.

 On June 11, 2007, only a few weeks into the 2007 WNBA season, she surprisingly announced she was retiring and did not immediately provide any explanation as to her sudden departure.

 On December 17, 2008, the Atlanta Dream traded the 13th pick in the 2009 WNBA draft to the Los Angeles Sparks in exchange for the rights to Holdsclaw.
 Holdsclaw stated she definitely considered a return to the WNBA if healthy, and did.
 Holdsclaw was a constant part of the team's offense and a starter that season, despite an injury that kept her out several games toward the end of the season.
 However, she returned just in time for one game in the playoffs.
 The Dream lost to the Detroit Shock.

 On May 19, 2010, she was released from the Dream after requesting a trade and did not report to the team.
 Two days later, she signed with the San Antonio Silver Stars.